michaelschung/bc-ds-and-a/README.md

-# Data Structure and Algorithms
+# Data Structures and Algorithms

 Code for the Berkeley Carroll School's course titled _Data Structures and Algorithms_, created and taught by Michael Chung in the Spring 2021 semester.